top of page

 Symphony Orchestra

-To set sail, the chinampero pushes the stern by resting his pole on the canal floor, meandering among dozens of trajineras crowding the vicinity of the pier.
-As they navigate the canals, boats with traditional musicians approach, creating an atmosphere with a mosaic of multiple regional folklores.
-The warmth of the Chiapan marimba, the joy of the Jarocha harp, the virtuosity of the Huastec violin, and the festivity of the Tapatio trumpets resound.
+Visitors can take a leisurely ride on a trajinera, a boat that will take them to discover hidden places, escape the bustle of the asphalt city, and step back in time to imagine the beauty of the great Tenochtitlán.
+To cast off, the chinampero pushes the stern, supporting his pole on the bottom of the canal, winding his way among the dozens of trajineras that crowd the vicinity of the pier.
+As they navigate the canals, boats with traditional musicians’ approach, creating an atmosphere with a mosaic of multiple regional folklores.
+The warmth of the Chiapas marimba, the joy of the Veracruz harp, the virtuosity of the Huastec violin, and the festivity of the Tapatío trumpets resonate.

+The chinampa and the trajinera narrate a journey through the canals of Xochimilco, with stops at different chinampas.
+During the intermediate stretches, the trajineras approach, performing traditional Mexican melodies.
 The chinampas have been composed with a contemporary language, while the trajineras retain more of the characteristic style of their popular origins.

-Chiapaneca Trajinera - Ahuejotes Chinampa
+Trajinera Chiapaneca – Chinampa de Ahuejotes

-Jarocha Trajinera - Ajolotes Chinampa
+Trajinera Jarocha – Chinampa de Ajolotes

-Dedicated to my beloved grandmother, Norah Behrens.
+Dedicated to my dear grandmother, Noráh Behrens.

 PERFORMANCES